HMLYCP: Production

 This is the first entertainment program from PD Lee Tae-kyung, who led Amazing Saturday, after moving to PD Kim Tae-ho's production company, TEO, and also the second project to launch by Kim's division on ENA along with Earth Globe Tour.

 The program is scheduled to be broadcast in March.

 The program was first announced on January 31, 2023, with the list of the cast Lee Hye-ri, Cho Mi-yeon, Leejung Lee, Choi Ye-na, Kim Chae-won, and Patricia.
 In choosing Lee Hye-ri, PD Lee Tae-kyung noted that he had met her for the second time after Amazing Saturday, "[She] has very outstanding abilities.
 It requires brains, but Hyeri shows it to an amazing extent.
 She is also a really great player who has the ability to create characters for the people around her.
 I really wanted to do the project again."
 This program marks Cho Mi-yeon's first fixed variety show.

 On February 17, 2023, the first teaser of the show was released.
-It was announced during episode 12 of HMLYCP that the show had been renewed for a second season.
+A second season was hinted at in the final episode of season 1, but no official announcement has been made since the first season's conclusion.